My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 WordPress was built with blogging in mind.
 Every WordPress site includes commenting abilities, plus helpful plugins to achieve creative, content-heavy blogs.

-• Social accounts: Import content to your site from social platforms like Instagram and Twitter
+• Social accounts: I could import content to my site from social platforms like Instagram and X

 • Social feeds: Embed feeds from your social accounts directly onto your site